The Indiana Company, Grand Ohio Company, and Vandalia

 Source: American Philosophical Society Library, Franklin before the Lords in Council, 1774

 The Indiana Company reorganized, including the original investors, on March 20, 1776 in Philadelphia.
-Recognizing that a grant from British officials would no longer be recognized as valid, they tried to pressure the Continental Congress to formalize their rights to the original Indiana grant.
-That grant had been made by the Haudenosaunee to the suffering traders during negotiations for the 1768 Treaty of Fort Stanwix.
+Recognizing that a grant from British officials would no longer be valid, they continued to pressure the Continental Congress to formalize their rights to the original Indiana grant made by the Haudenosaunee to the "suffering traders" during negotiations for the 1768 Treaty of Fort Stanwix.

-Delegates to the Continental Congress were pressured by other land companies for competing claims to western lands, and separate colonies claimed overlapping authority ove the Ohio River Valley.
-The delegates also knew that the western lands could be claimed by veterans granted land bounties in order to get men to enlist in the Continental Army, and those lands could be sold to generate revenue for the new national government.
-As a result, the delegates never approved any of the land grants.
+Delegates to the Continental Congress also were pressured by other land companies.
+There were competing claims to western lands, and separate colonies claimed overlapping authority over the Ohio River watershed.
+Continental Congress delegates also knew that the western lands could be used for land bounties that incentivized men to enlist in the Continental Army, and that those lands could be sold to generate revenue for the new national government.

 the proposed colony of Vandalia expanded far beyond the boundaries of the Indiana land claim